 Highlights of the World Heritage

-Walk one of New Zealand’s best short hikes to a thundering 131m waterfall in the heart of the South Island.
+Walk one of New Zealand’s best short hikes to a thundering 131m waterfall.

 Set foot on the newest of our Great Walks, the Paparoa Track, with its ancient forests and gold-mining history.